GOLDMAN KNIGHTLEY LIMITED TRADING AS GOLDMAN KNIGHTLEY SOLICITORS – TERMS AND CONDITIONS OF BUSINESS

-In English Law, if you are successful in bringing your claim for personal injury and associated losses against your opponent, you may be entitled to recover from your opponent your reasonable legal costs, that is our “basic charges” and disbursements but excluding recovery of (a) the “after the event” legal expenses insurance policy premium if applicable and (b) any success fee if applicable, which are both not recoverable from your opponent.
+In English Law, if you are successful in bringing your claim for injury/pain and suffering and associated losses against your opponent, the other side will make a contribution towards payment of your basic charges and disbursements but excluding recovery of (a) the non-recoverable “after the event” legal expenses insurance policy premium (see below) if applicable and (b) any success fee if applicable, which are both not recoverable from your opponent.

 If you are unsuccessful in bringing your claim for injury/pain and suffering and associated losses against your opponent as a general rule you are not responsible for payment of the opponent’s legal costs to include their disbursements, albeit you will still be responsible for your own disbursements which you may be entitled to recover under your legal expenses policy (“before” or “after the event” policy – see below).
 However, only if Court Proceedings were commenced, you may in certain circumstances, for example, if the Court finds that you had no reasonable grounds for bringing a claim or if you failed to beat an offer that had previously been made by your opponent, be personally responsible for payment of all or part of the opponent’s legal costs to include their disbursements, as well as being personally responsible for payment of your own reasonable legal costs and disbursements.